Building Our Future

 AFFORDABLE HOUSING / KENOSHA INNOVATION NEIGHBORHOOD

-Wilson Heights CommUNITY Conversations created a space for community members to voice their concerns about affordable housing, particularly as it relates to the stability of families and students.
-As a result of housing being raised as a significant challenge in the community, BOF convened a joint CommUNITY Conversation and invited City of Kenosha officials to hear residents’ feedback and share more about the work around the Kenosha Innovation Neighborhood (KIN).
+Wilson Heights Collaborative Community Network created a space for community members to voice their concerns about affordable housing, particularly as it relates to the stability of families and students.
+As a result of housing being raised as a significant challenge in the community, BOF convened a joint CCN and invited City of Kenosha officials to hear residents’ feedback and share more about the work around the Kenosha Innovation Neighborhood (KIN).
 Because of existing relationships and social capital within the Lincoln Park and Wilson Heights neighborhoods, BOF was able to create an accessible and welcoming space for a multiracial group of community advocates—including youth and parents, small businesses, educators and youth sports coaches, law enforcement, and child care providers—to share their concerns, experiences, and feedback with City officials.

 Picture